10 Best Wide Moat Stocks for January 2026

 Risk Factors

-- Identical regulatory and competitive risks as GOOGL
+- Shared regulatory risks with GOOGL

 Stock #5: Microsoft Corporation (MSFT)